 Invercargill City Council uses the postal voting method to elect its members.

 If you are enrolled to vote, you will receive a voting document and candidate information booklet in the post, and a Freepost return envelope.
-Voting documents are sent out to all eligible voters three weeks before Election Day.
-You need to complete and return your papers to the Electoral Officer by no later than 12 noon on Election Day (the day on which the voting period for an election or poll ends).
+Voting documents are sent out to all eligible voters three weeks before Election Day 12 October.
+You need to complete and return your papers to the Electoral Officer by no later than 12 noon on Election Day 12 October.

-The Invercargill City Council, Southland Regional Council (Environment Southland) and Invercargill Licensing Trust use the First Past the Post system (FPP).
+The Invercargill City Council, Southland Regional Council (Environment Southland) and Invercargill Licensing Trust use the First Past the Post system, while the Southern District Health Board uses the Single Transferable Vote system.

 You can apply for a special vote during the three week voting period if one of these situations applies: